 Algae and Mold: A dock with forms of mold and algae will become slippery and dangerous to walk on and can rot the wood which may cause the entire thing to become unstable.

-Splinters and Splinters: Boards that rot or receive damage from the sun or weather can split which exposes sharp edges which can be dangerous to you and anyone who uses your dock.
+Splinters: Boards that rot or receive damage from the sun or weather can split which exposes sharp edges which can be dangerous to you and anyone who uses your dock.

 3. Appearance Issues Over Time